Welcome to Everett’s Online Permit Center!

 Online Permitting has been updated and will require existing users to re-register

 The Division of Building Inspection and Maintenance shall be responsible for the enforcement of the state building code pertaining to buildings and other structures and for enforcement of related ordinances in the Revised Ordinances of the City of Everett, including, but not limited to the local zoning ordinance and Massachusetts State Building Code.

 Board of Appeals

-The Board of Appeals shall be responsible to hear and decide appeals in accordance with the law, applications for special permits upon which the Board is empowered to act, and decide on petitions for variances and appeals from decisions of the Code Enforcement Officers/ISD.
+The Board of Appeals shall be responsible to hear and decide appeals in accordance with MGL 40A, applications for special permits and variances upon which the Board is empowered to act.
+The Board is also responsible to hear and decide petitions for variances, and special permits based on zoning denial letters from the building inspector.

 The Division of Code Enforcement shall be responsible for the enforcement of chapter 13A of the Revised Ordinances of the City of Everett; enforce all relevant ordinances; maintain a high quality of life for all Everett residents; working in conjunction with the Office of the City Solicitor, prosecute all infractions and violations of city ordinance; perform other relevant duties as assigned.